 Most homes in the sample have boilers (62%), followed by furnaces (30%), and then electric resistance heat (19%), as Figure 6-1 shows.
 These figures include primary and supplemental heating systems.
 Air source heat pumps (ASHP) are less common; only about 4% of sampled homes (8 homes) have these systems as heating sources.
 In addition, two homes have solar-assisted heating systems, two have propane-fired ductless direct vent heaters, and one has a ground source heat pump (GSHP).
 There are five steam boilers in the sample, one of which is attached to a solar panel to pre-heat the water.[][]

 Figure 6-1 also shows a breakdown of how many of these homes have each type of heating system as their primary heating system as opposed to a secondary heating system.
 (This chart ignores any homes using stoves as a primary heating system.)
 Boilers and furnaces are overwhelmingly primary heating systems; all of the boilers in the sample are primary heating system, and furnaces are the primary heating system in 94% homes that have furnaces installed.
-Electric resistance heating, the next most common type of heating system found in homes, is the primary heating system in only 30% of homes sampled.
+Electric resistance heating, the next most common type of heating system found in homes, is the primary heating system in only 30% of electric heat homes sampled.
 Of the eight homes with ASHPs, only three of these homes have ASHPs as their primary heating system.

 Figure 6-1: Percent of Homes with Each Type of Heating System